-To change the position the shoulder pad press and hold the adjustment lever at the bottom left of the camera body.
+To change the position the shoulder pad press and hold the adjustment lever at the bottom left of the camera body, just behind the handgrip.
 The shoulder pad can now be moved backwards and forwards along the axis of the camera.

-Adjust the shoulder pad when all units have been mounted to get the best balanced shoulder position.
+Adjust the shoulder pad when all units (viewfinder, lens, cable) have been mounted to get the best balanced shoulder position.